 Long Live the Mom and Pop: Why Small Businesses Have a Magic Touch

-Boutique-themed shops are popping up everywhere I look.
+Boutique-themed shops are popping up everywhere.
 Bed and breakfasts are gaining popularity as they compete against large chain hotels.
 Why?
-Because small bed and breakfasts and privately-owned shops not only offer character and a unique experience but they also embody that “make yourself at home” atmosphere.
+Because small bed and breakfasts and privately-owned shops not only offer character and a unique experience, but they also embody that “make yourself at home” atmosphere.
 And that’s exactly what travelers are looking for – a home away from home!

 Finally, even America’s largest supercenter is scaling down: Wal-Mart has announced plans to scale down their sprawling establishments so as to cast a larger appeal to communities around the nation.
 Wal-Mart, which has received endless criticism for their expansive buildings, is going to start new store concepts over the next few years.
 Instead of building the enormous supercenters (which average 187,000 square feet), Wal-Mart will be featuring smaller versions which average 40,000 square feet.
 Hopefully this will be a step in the right direction for this discount retailer.
-Personal attention and customer satisfaction is something that is becoming increasingly more popular and Wal-Mart would be stupid not to accommodate those interests!
+Personal attention and customer satisfaction is something that is becoming increasingly more popula, and Wal-Mart should be willing to accommodate those interests!

 What’s the take away from these scenarios?
 You guessed it: bigger isn’t always better.
 America is moving from large chains – which don’t offer much in the way of showing their customer appreciation – and more towards smaller establishments that take a vested interest in the wants and needs of shoppers.
 The individual attention small businesses offer make the experience more enjoyable and consumers around the country agree.
 Time to ditch the bigger is better attitude and get with the program: smaller is actually better!

 Do you agree that mom and pop shops can offer better service than retail giants?
 Is less really more?
 We’d love to hear your comments!